RainzDev/BSQ_DiscordRichPresence/README.md

 ### 5. Verify Connection

-Check your server console — you should see events appearing as you play!
+Check your server console and you should see events showing up while you're doing something on Beat Saber.

 ## Finding Your Private IP